Skip to Content

 Overwintering pepper plants is a (fairly) easy way to keep your chili plants alive longer.
 Winter weather is inhospitable to pepper plants, so some indoor space must be made for them to hibernate for a few months.

 In this article, I’ll share the techniques I use to overwinter peppers.
-The process seems traumatic, especially for a first-timer, but it is worth the effort when spring rolls around.
+The process seems traumatic, especially for a first-timer, but your effort can pay off when spring rolls around.

 What is Overwintering?